sxs-collaboration/www_black-holes_org/_papers/Knapp:2025ecw.md

   waveforms produced by these simulations have a number of applications in gravitational-wave detection and inference.
-In this work, we revisit the accuracy of the waveforms produced by the spectral Einstein code.
+In this work, we revisit the accuracy of the waveforms produced by the Spectral Einstein Code.
 Motivated by the wide range of waveform applications, we propose and explore three accuracy metrics between simulation resolutions: (i) the generalized frequency-weighted mismatch, (ii) the relative amplitude difference, and (iii) the